Foundations of Professional Cooking

 Menu Planning and Cost Control

-Introduction to concepts and principles for managing and controlling food, labor and operating costs in a hospitality operation.
-Emphasis on evaluating, developing and marketing menus.
-Application of formulas and formats used in controlling food quality and developing pricing support systems is covered.
-Analysis of factors that affect labor costs and the development of strategies for staffing for profit.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): FHD117 and Placement by Examination or FHD117 and MTH005 or FHD117 and MTH113.
+Introduction to the concepts and principles for managing and controlling food, labor, and operating costs in a hospitality operation.
+Emphasis on creating, evaluating, and marketing menus for profit.
+Includes application of formulas used to control food and labor costs and to develop goal-oriented pricing systems.
+3 Credits (3 Lecture - 0 Lab) Prerequisite(s): FHD117 and Placement by Examination or FHD117 and MTH004.

 French Influence in Culinary Arts

 Primary emphasis on recognition and pronunciation of French terms common to restaurant service is presented.
 Appreciation of the contribution of the French to modern dining and practice in the utilization of French terms in menu writing are included.
 Study includes practice in pronunciation, menu reading, and menu terminology.
 The course culminates in the development of a French lunch and dinner menu in correct form.
 1 Credit (1 Lecture - 0 Lab) Fall Only.

 Fundamental principles and procedures used to prepare a variety of bakery products and desserts.
 A study of ingredients and mixing methods for producing various baked goods.
 3 Credits (1 Lecture - 6 Lab) Corequisite(s): FHD118.

 Cakes and Decorations

 Introduction to the basics of cake decorating.
 Hands-on practice includes identifying and using decorating equipment, making and tinting common types of icings, and using various cake decorating tips.
 1 Credit (0 Lecture - 3 Lab) Corequisite(s): FHD118.